This steam locomotive was manufactured in Le Creusot between 1949 and 1950 and is a listed historic monument.

 Groups can visit the locomotive by appointment.

-Visits are also possible at weekends during work sessions, by e-mail.
+Visits are also possible at weekends during work sessions, information by e-mail.

 The 241 P 17 steam locomotive, a listed historic monument, is the largest steam locomotive in Europe.
 It was built between 1949 and 1950 by Schneider in Le Creusot.
 After 13 years of passionate restoration by volunteers from Chemins de Fer du Creusot, the locomotive was returned to service in 2006.